balrok/Flashget/readme.md

 - multiple downloads / queues
 - many hidden bugs and eastereggs

-## About:

-This project is currently dead.
-I developed it long time just for me because I think it's not good if such a tool exists because the hoster won't get money from their advertisements.
-But since it is broken anyway I guess noone will use it for bad.
-Also I feel like giving something back after I copied so much of foreign algorithms.

-In this project I developed an own http-library based on sockets.
-This was needed since I disliked the python defaultimplementation and the requests library wasn't available yet.
-The http-lib is quite robust since it came over many errors while crawling.
-But I won't say it has no errors.
-Also it doesn't has the cleanest code.
-If I had the time I would try to replace it with requests.

-Another thing I developed was a simple plugin interface which is responsible for adding new stream-hoster and streaming sites.
-You just need to tell it the directory and it will autodetect every class which implements the plugin interface.
-After much googling I didn't find anything as simple and easy than what I did.

-### Random cool things are:

-- The textextract function which realy helps with extracting information from known html layout.
-- The various cache implementations under one interface + converting-function.
-- Perhaps the datastructure to put the streamsite-content into db.

 ## Thanks:

 Many download-algorithms are from foreign websites or foreign source code.
 I'm not sure if I marked every codesection as such.
 But still